gram-data/pattern-lisp/docs/pattern-lisp-syntax-conventions.md

 # Pattern-Lisp Syntax Conventions

-**⚠️ Future: Not Yet Implemented - Design Document v0.1**
+**Status: Partially Implemented - Design Document v0.1**

-This document describes planned syntax conventions for Pattern Lisp.
-The features described here (keywords, maps, sets, labels) are **not yet implemented** in the current codebase.
+This document describes syntax conventions for Pattern Lisp.
+Keywords, maps, and sets are **now implemented** (as of 2025-01-27).
+Prefix colon syntax for labels is optional and deferred.

 ### Overview